Last updated on October 20th, 2023.

 Equipment for Getting Started Practicing Yoga

-- Yoga mat: A yoga mat will provide cushioning and traction for your hands and feet during your practice.
+- Yoga mat: A yoga mat will provide cushioning and traction for your hands and feet during practice.

 - Towel: For some practices, you may want to bring a towel to wipe away sweat.